-This CD was specifically designed to help your body cure and rid itself of Bunions.
+This sound therapy session was specifically designed to help your body cure and rid itself of Bunions.

 Are you or someone you love suffering from Bunions and associated symptoms?
 At Universal Sound Therapy we deal with all sorts of issues including Bunions with our sound therapies.